 Translation by Donald Keene

-If you chose to in a popular district, you have to risk getting involved in fire.
+If you chose live to in a popular district, you have to risk losing your home from fire.
 But if you chose to live in a remote area, you have to sacrifice convenience.
-You could be easily robbed.
+And you could easily be robbed.

-You become greedy as you get promotion, but you are despised otherwise.
+You become greedy as you get promoted, but you are despised otherwise.

 You can’t stop worrying about your fortune, but you can’t stop feeling resentful if you don’t have it.